sahinakkaya/chatbot/README.md

 ## Prerequisites

 - Docker and Docker Compose
-- Python 3.13+ (for local development)
-- OpenAI API key

 ## Quick Start

 ### 1. Environment Setup
 You don't need to do anything else if you just want to run with docker.
-If you want to run locally, copy `.env.example` files to `.env` and change based on your needs.
+If you want to run locally, copy `.env.example` files to `.env` and change it based on your needs.
+You will need python3.13+ and [`uv`](https://docs.astral.sh/uv/)

 ```